 Whether it’s a printed circuit or integrated circuits that you’re working toward, planning out copper placement, laying out circuit board parts and electronic components, and managing your available board space are necessities for any design.
 So how do you make it so that your components don’t feel like they’re always in competition with your copper on the printed circuit?

-Electronic components such as resistors, capacitors, and transistors are like the critical organs that allow your PCB to come to life.
+Electronic components such as resistors, capacitors, and transistors are like the critical organs that allow your printed circuit board PCB to come to life.
 Remove one component, and the whole ecosystem is at risk of collapse.
-The components on your PCB are encoded with several pieces of information, and all this information is stored in your component library.
+The components on your PCB are encoded with several pieces of information, and engineers hope all this information is stored in your component library.
 Your component library needs to synchronize with your schematic and layout tools.
 Your bill of materials tools also need to interface with your component library so that you can move to production without a hitch.

 Your PCB library stores all of the essential information for your PCB components and is critical to the proper functionality of your design software.
 Your layout and schematic tools need to access your component footprints and symbols so that you can build your design.
 Your validation and rules checking features extract the specifications and models from your component library in order to verify that your device will work as designed.

 Proper electronic component management methodologies help streamline the design process and helps prevent design errors.
 This also allows your simulation tools to instantly access your component information so you can diagnose problems and validate your design.
 When you move to production, your PCB design software uses information from your component libraries and layout to generate your bills of materials, and Gerber files for your manufacturer.